-where the probability of a given non target item intruding is dependent on its similarity to the target, intrusions in Model 3 all occur with equal probability.
+In contrast to subsequent models where the probability of a given non target item intruding is dependent on its similarity to the target, intrusions in Model 3 all occur with equal probability.
 We refer to this feature of the model as a flat intrusion gradient.

 Model 4: Temporal Similarity Gradient